Graduate Students

 Students in my lab can choose to do research in any area of plant-insect interactions, evolutionary ecology, and/or ecological genetics, or in the application of these basic concepts to environmental problems, including invasive species, biological control, ecological effects of transgene escape, global climate change, and conservation genetics.
 Current and recent Ph.D research have focused on natural selection, adaptation, constraint, and mutation, mainly in floral traits.
 Species studied include wild radish, Arabidopsis lyrata and A. thaliana, five species of milkweed, and blue-eyed Mary.

 I am based at MSU’s Kellogg Biological Station, located about 65 miles from the main campus.
 KBS is really a great place, and unlike any other field station I know of.
-We have 12 faculty who are here full time, all in ecology and evolution.
-We all teach some on the main campus (we teach about half of the grad courses in the EEBB program, see below), and also here at KBS in the summer.
-Our lab and greenhouse facilities are better than many (most?) universities, and we have almost 5,000 acres of land for field work, ranging from experimental ag fields to old fields to mature forest.
+We have 13 faculty who are here full time, all in ecology and evolution.
+We all teach some on the main campus (we teach half of the grad courses in the EEB program, see below), and also here at KBS in the summer.
+Our lab and greenhouse facilities are better than many (most?) universities, and we have 4100 acres of land for field work, ranging from experimental ag fields to old fields to mature forest.
 The main site here is the former summer home of W.K.
 Kellogg, so we are on a beautiful lake.
-Our students generally spend their first one or two years on the MSU campus in E. Lansing, taking courses and teaching, with summers here, and then move here to finish their research.
+Many KBS students spend their first year on the MSU campus in E. Lansing taking courses and then move here to finish their research.

-Applying to MSU is a little confusing, because we have a degree-granting program in Ecology, Evolutionary Biology, and Behavior (EEBB), but you also need to be accepted by a department.
-I am in EEB, the Plant Biology department, and also have an appointment in Integrative Biology (formerly Zoology).
-I recommend applying to the Plant Biology department directly; you can join the EEBB program later if you wind up at MSU.
+Applying to MSU is a little confusing, because we have a degree-granting program in Ecology, Evolution, and Behavior (EEB), but you also need to be accepted by a department.
+I am in EEB and the Plant Biology department.
+I recommend applying to the Plant Biology department directly; you can join the EEB program later if you wind up at MSU.
 Let me know if there are problems with applying, as I can likely solve them easily.

 One way to get a better idea of my program, and KBS/MSU in general, is to contact some of my current and recent former students; they are listed, with email addresses, on the People page.
 In 2003 I was named outstanding graduate advisor of the College of Natural Sciences at MSU, based on a nomination by my students.